kimai/kimai/UPGRADING.md

 bin/console doctrine:migrations:migrate
 ```

-There might be more steps required, which are version specific and need to be executed after following the above list of commands.
+There might be more steps required which are version specific and need to be executed after following the above list of commands.
 Read and follow each version info below, otherwise you risk data inconsistency or a broken installation!

 And make sure to **create a backup before you start**.